AnkushKansal/Home-Service-Bot/README.md

 Again, several windows will open (this may take a few seconds).
 This time you'll see the robot in a completed map in Rviz.
 Click the "2D Nav Goal" button and click/drag somewhere on the map to command the robot.
 The robot will find a path to the goal location and follow it.

+Navigation is performed by Dijkstra Algorithm which is a variant of uniform path cost search method.

 ### Part 3: Full Service

 Now that the world is mapped and the robot can follow commands, the robot can be instructed to pick up and drop off a simulated object at different waypoints.
 To do this, run the `home_service.sh` script: